raspberrypi/documentation/raspbian/applications/camera.md

 Set an effect to be applied to the image:

-- None: no effect (default)
+- none: no effect (default)
-- Negative: invert the image colours
+- negative: invert the image colours
-- Solarise: solarise the image
+- solarise: solarise the image
-- Posterise: posterise the image
+- posterise: posterise the image
-- Whiteboard: whiteboard effect
+- whiteboard: whiteboard effect
-- Blackboard: blackboard effect
+- blackboard: blackboard effect
-- Sketch: sketch effect
+- sketch: sketch effect
-- Denoise: denoise the image
+- denoise: denoise the image
-- Emboss: emboss the image
+- emboss: emboss the image
-- Oilpaint: oil paint effect
+- oilpaint: oil paint effect
-- Hatch: hatch sketch effect
+- hatch: hatch sketch effect
-- Gpen: graphite sketch effect
+- gpen: graphite sketch effect
-- Pastel: pastel effect
+- pastel: pastel effect
-- Watercolour: watercolour effect
+- watercolour: watercolour effect
-- Film: film grain effect
+- film: film grain effect
-- Blur: blur the image
+- blur: blur the image
-- Saturation: colour saturate the image
+- saturation: colour saturate the image
-- Colourswap: not fully implemented
+- colourswap: not fully implemented
-- Washedout: not fully implemented
+- washedout: not fully implemented
-- Colourpoint: not fully implemented
+- colourpoint: not fully implemented
-- Colourbalance: not fully implemented
+- colourbalance: not fully implemented
-- Cartoon: not fully implemented
+- cartoon: not fully implemented

 Note that not all of these settings may be available in all circumstances.